MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 The code above defines the strings that have been used previously in the source code, note the last part of each string which is the null character that indicates the end of a string ^[Exercise: What will be the behavior of the bootloader if we remove the null character from `title_string` and `message_string` and keeps it in `load_error_string`?].

-Now, we have written our bootloader and the last thing to do is to put the *magic code* in the end of it, the magic code which is a `2` bytes value should be the last two bytes in the first sector, that is, in the locations `510` and `511` ^[The location number starts from `0`.], otherwise, the firmware will not recognize the content of the sector as a bootloader.
-To ensure that the magic code is written on the correct location, we are going to fill the empty space between the last part of bootloader code and the magic code by zeros, this can be achieved by this line.
+Now, we have written our bootloader and the last thing to do is to put the *magic code* in the end of it, the magic code which is a `2` bytes value should reside in the last two bytes in the first sector, that is, in the locations `510` and `511` ^[The location number starts from `0`.], otherwise, the firmware will not recognize the content of the sector as a bootloader.
+To ensure that the magic code is written on the correct location, we are going to fill the empty space between the last part of bootloader code and the magic code by zeros, this can be achieved by the following line.

 ```{.asm}
 times 510-($-$$) db 0
 ```

-So, the instruction `db` will be called `510-($-$$)` times, this expression gives us the remaining empty space in our bootloader before the magic code, and because the magic code is a `2` bytes value we subtract `($-$$)` from `510` instead of `512`, we will use these two bytes for the magic code, the expression `($-$$)` uses the special expressions of NASM `$` and `$$` and it gives the size of the bootloader code until this line.
+So, the instruction `db` will be called `510-($-$$)` times, this expression gives us the remaining empty space in our bootloader before the magic code, and because the magic code is a `2` bytes value we subtract `($-$$)` from `510` instead of `512`, we will use these two bytes for the magic code, the expression `($-$$)` uses the special expressions of NASM `$` and `$$` and it gives the size of the bootloader code until the current line.
 Finally, the magic code is presented.

 ```{.asm}
 dw 0xAA55
 ```

-### Implementing `simple_kernel.asm` and Makefile
+### Implementing `simple_kernel.asm`

-The `simple_kernel.asm` which the bootloader loads is too simple, it prints the message "Hello World!, From Simple Assembly 539kernel!", we don't need to go through its code in details since you know most of it.
+The `simple_kernel.asm` which the bootloader loads is too simple, it prints the message `Hello World!, From Simple Assembly 539kernel!`, we don't need to go through its code in details since you know most of it.

 ```{.asm}
 start: